Where to Stay in Gothenburg with Kids: Best Family-Friendly Hotels by Neighbourhood

 3. Clarion Hotel Draken (from around £150/night)

-An old theatre, Clarion Hotel Draken only opened a couple of years ago and has become one of the most talked-about hotels in Gothenburg - a 34-floor tower rising above Järntorget with views across the city and the Göta Älv river.
-The location is excellent for families - you're a 5-minute walk from Haga Nygata, close to the tram network, and within easy reach of places like Sjöfartsmuseet (the Maritime Museum and Aquarium), which is one of my daughter's favourite places in the whole city (perfect for a rainy day activity!).
-Family rooms and connecting rooms are available, which is useful if you're travelling with older children who need their own space.
-There's also a rooftop bar on the 34th floor, should you get the chance to use it after the kids are asleep.
-For a first-time visit to Gothenburg, the location is exceptional.
+Housed in an old theatre, this 34 storey tower opened a couple of years ago and has quickly become one of the most talked about hotels in Gothenburg.
+The location is excellent for families.
+You are just a five minute walk from Haga Nygata and close to the tram network.
+It is also very easy to reach Sjöfartsmuseet (the Maritime Museum and Aquarium), which is one of my daughter's absolute favourite places in the city and perfect for a rainy day!
+They happily provide family rooms and connecting rooms, making it very useful if you are travelling with older children.
+There is also a gorgeous rooftop bar on the top floor if you get the chance to sneak up there after the kids are asleep.

 Linné: For Slottsskogen Park, a Free Zoo and Natural History Museum